Top 6 Tips for Deferred Enrollment MBA Applicants

 During those pre-MBA years, deferred candidates are expected to accrue relevant work experience.
 Having a guaranteed place in an MBA program would easily lend focus and depth to your job.
 Deferred candidates also engage with the school community, explore their goals and more before matriculating.
 Building richer relationships and developing a clearer career path further enables you to lay solid groundwork for your success.

 If you see an MBA in your future, you’ll need to keep the following in mind.
 Admissions will have less data to look at due to lack of work experience, so they will scrutinize what they do have even more closely.
-Here are key admissions tips to ensure you submit strong applications.
+Here are key deferred enrollment MBA tips to ensure you submit strong applications.

 1. Ensure High Scores